jpodavalos/Wireless-Rain-Monitor-Xbee-Arduino/README.md

 # Wireless-Rain-Monitoring-Xbee-Arduino
-A simple wireless rain monitor using Xbee S2C together with Rain Sensor, LCD, and GSM for SMS notification
+A simple wireless rain monitoring system that is compose of one Xbee for transmitting and one for receiving.
+When the rain sensor outputs digital HIGH, it will be sent to the receiving Xbee and will send an SMS to the indicated phone number.

 ## Hardware Requirements
 * 1 LCD with I2C driver